Tuesday, September 3, 2024

 The Story of Gajasura & Ganesha's Birth

-According to an incident from Shiv Purana, the story goes that Lord Shiva granted a boon to a demon Gajaasura (an ardent devotee of Shiva) to reside in his belly and protect him from enemies.
+According to an incident from the Shiv Purana, the story goes that Lord Shiva granted a boon to a demon Gajaasura (an ardent devotee of Shiva) to reside in his belly and protect him from enemies.
 When Parvati could not find her consort, Shiva, she approached Brahma, Vishnu, and others for help.
-Lord Vishnu crafts a plan to save him and all of them reach Gajasura's city.
+Lord Vishnu crafts a plan to save him, and all of them reach Gajasura's city.
 They reach Gajasura's court in disguised forms with musical instruments, decorating the divine Nandi as a bull.
 The bull dances to their musical performance.
 Gajasura was pleased and asked them to tell their wish as he wanted to award them.
 Vishnu asked for Shiva's release after revealing their identities.
 Gajasura couldn't retreat from his word.
 So, he allowed Nandi to break open his belly for the release of Shiva on the condition that his head would be provided a worthy status of reverence and kept with Lord Shiva.

 Hearing about the news of Lord Shiva's release, Parvati gets joyous and decides to have a bath to get herself ready to welcome him.
-Before going to bath, she made the figure of a child with the sandalwood paste that she used to apply to her skin while bathing, breathed life into it, and kept the child as a guard at the doors to not allow anybody while bathing.
+Before going to bathe, she made the figure of a child with the sandalwood paste that she used to apply to her skin while bathing, breathed life into it, and kept the child as a guard at the doors to not allow anybody while bathing.

 Ganesha Becomes Lord of GaNas & Protector From Obstacles

-Parvati gets happy and celebrates the occasion inviting all angels, sages, etc. The Devatas and Rishis request Lord Shiva for a Protector who can safeguard them from Obstacles during their daily activities and rituals.
+Parvati gets happy and celebrates the occasion, inviting all angels, sages, etc. The Devatas and Rishis request Lord Shiva for a Protector who can safeguard them from Obstacles during their daily activities and rituals.

 Lord Shiva chooses Ganesha as the head of the ganas and appoints him as the Protector from Obstacles as he wins the test of bathing in all the rivers of the world and returns first to his parents before his brother Kumaraswamy (with the help of the Narayana mantra bestowed to him by Lord Shiva because of his humbleness and respect to his parents).